pramsey/crunchyblog/faster-indexes/index.md

 That means that if you're searching an area in which two nodes overlap, you'll have to scan the contents of both nodes.
 For a trivial example above, that's not a big deal, but if an index has a lot of overlap, the extra work can add up to a measurable query time difference.

 The PostGIS spatial index is based on a [R-tree](https://en.wikipedia.org/wiki/R-tree) structure, which naturally tries to split nodes into children that have minimized overlap.
-As the index is built, it naturally tries to conform to the distribution of the data, with more nodes in dense data areas and fewer in sparse areas.
+As the index is built, it automatically tries to conform to the distribution of the data, with more nodes in dense data areas and fewer in sparse areas.

 So problem solved, right?